KevinWMatthews/blog_jekyll/_pages/about-me.md

 # Hello, I'm Kevin.

-I write embedded software professionally and web applications on the side.
+I a software developer for embedded systems.

 Most of my daily work is in C and Python but I've used and studied C++, Ruby, JavaScript, and a little bit of Rust.